bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 #### 3. The Prior Distribution

-We have set the assumption for our prior belief of landing a tails $P(θ)$ is 0.5 and follows a binomial distribution.
+Our assumption and prior belief is that the coin is fair.
+The probability of landing a tails P(Tails\|θ)=0.5 and follows a binomial distribution.
 But in the bayesian world we treat our assumptions as point estimates within possible range of values.
-So rather than using our single 0.5 point estimate, we represent $P(θ)$ as a prior probability distribution with varying levels of uncertainty.
+So rather than using our single 0.5 point estimate, we represent θ itself as a prior probability distribution with varying levels of uncertainty.

 Now, in practice we can choose any distribution we like here so long as its integral is equal to 1.
 There are also whats called "[conjugate-priors](https://en.wikipedia.org/wiki/Conjugate_prior)" where the selected prior distribution is in the same family as the posterior distribution and that naturally makes the maths and model interpretation much cleaner.
 But conceptually they key consideration for us here is to ensure that the "shape" of the prior distribution reflects our prior beliefs and or uncertainties for the data.